Energy efficiency advice

 The Waltham Forest “Climate Local” Action Plan was refreshed in 2014.
 This will work towards delivery of the Waltham Forest Climate Change Strategy target (adopted in 2009) of an 80% reduction in CO2 emissions by 2050.

-Read the finalised Waltham Forest “Climate Local” Action Plan 2013/6.
+For more information download the Annual Refresh of Waltham Forest “Climate Local” Action Plan 2014-16

 The Home Energy Conservation Act 1995 (HECA) recognises local authorities’ ability to use their position to improve the energy efficiency of all the residential accommodation (such as owner-occupied, privately rented and social housing) in their areas.

-In July 2012 the Department for Energy and Climate Change (DECC) published a requirement under HECA for all local authorities in England to report on the measures they propose to take to achieve this aim.
+In July 2012 the Department for Energy and Climate Change (DECC) published a requirement under HECA for all local authorities in England to report on the measures they propose to take to achieve this aim from March 2013.

 Waltham Forest’s Climate Change Strategy